thycotic/privman-docs/computer-groups/macOS/examples/block-agent-removal.md

 [priority]: # (7)
 # Block Agent Removal - launchctl

-This is the example policy that aids with the macOS agent hardening process.
+These are the filters and the example policy that need to be created that aid with the macOS agent hardening process.

 ## Creating a File Specification Filter